devices.longevity.one

 The A–F evidence scale

 The grade is consensus on evidence.
-It is held distinct from physical plausibility (a separate axis) and from the tier — which is why a device can be physically plausible yet grade low, or carry a real substrate yet sit in the strong-rejection tier.
+It is held distinct from physical plausibility and from the tier — which is why a device can be physically plausible yet grade low, or carry a real substrate yet sit at tested — not confirmed, or grade F while sitting in the middle tier because the refutation is physical rather than clinical.

 The falsifiable test a claim must pass